 The seventh button on the toolbar highlights the next instance of the originally searched item.

-If you select Find, a dialog box such as that shown in Figure 4-14 is displayed.
+Selecting Find displays a dialog box such as that shown in Figure 4-14.

 Figure 4-14 Database Scan Report: Searching